 If you are a barrister or prospective barrister, we will collect information about your education history and results, Call to the Bar information, practising details, roles and employment positions, qualifications, professional details, rights, entitlements, registrations, subscriptions, applications, authorisations, demographics, complaints and conduct history.
+Pearson VUE may also pass us your equality and diversity data, if you have provided it to them when taking the Bar Course Aptitude Test (BCAT).
 Where we carry out a statutory 'intervention' we will also collect client files, employee files and general office files.